-The Gradient Boosting Machine (GBM) achieved an accuracy of 89%, sensitivity of 86%, and specificity of 91%, excelling in capturing non-linear relationships and subtle glucose trends.
-Overall, the Transformer models ability to handle complex data and long-range dependencies provided the most accurate and reliable identification of the honeymoon phase, while the other models offered valuable insights and robustness in different aspects of the analysis.
+The GBM model was also effective and excelled in capturing non-linear relationships and subtle glucose trends.
+Overall, the transformer model's ability to handle complex data and long-range dependencies provided the most accurate and reliable identification of the honeymoon phase, while the other models offered valuable insights and robustness in different aspects of the analysis.